 The people you’re emailing already know you want something from them.
 Don’t leave them guessing as to what it is.
 Do you want them to make an appointment?
 Visit your website?
 Go over an RFP?
 Figure out what you want, and ask for it.

 And make it easy for them to give you what you want by including instructions and shortcuts.
 Provide links that take them directly where you want them to go.
 Prominently display your phone number or email address.
 Use tools like Calendly that allow recipients to schedule their own meetings.
 In short, make it as easy for them as possible.

 When exactly should you send these glorious emails?
 Frankly, we don’t know.
 Optimal timing depends on many things — namely, on whom you’re contacting.
 There are plenty of studies devoted to analyzing sales and marketing email scheduling — and many different opinions floating around — but it really all depends on your specific contact list.
 Experiment with different sending schedules to see what works best for you.

 While a measure of intuition and common sense can help guide you throughout your sales email campaigns, data should inform you as to what is and isn’t working.
 HubSpot CRM, for instance, is a great tool for gaining valuable insight into the efficacy of your emails, allowing you to easily track email opens, schedule sending, and create sophisticated email templates.
 And it’s free, so you have no excuse not to learn from your own results.

 Curious to learn more about the best methods for effective sales emails, or just need some help getting started?
-The industrial marketing team at Thomas can help; get in touch today to discuss your needs with an expert.
+The industrial marketing team at Thomas can help.